Everything You Need to Know About Moving to Vermont – Your Complete Guide

 2. Vermont Is The 49th Most Populated State In America

 Despite all it has to offer, Vermont is behind only Wyoming as the most sparsely-populated state in America.
 Current population estimates place the total population of Vermont at 623,657.
-The state capital, Burlington, only has a population of about 42,500.
+The largest city, Burlington, only has a population of about 42,500.
 Partially, this is due to the fact that Vermont is also the sixth-smallest state in America.

 So, if you’re looking to get away from the hustle and bustle of big city life, Vermont is a great choice.
 The population is quite low, but Vermont is still close to other major areas of New England, and the small cities of Vermont have a unique urban character.